WATERDANCE Maui, Hawaii

 First, What Not To Get

-- Do not purchase cheap lame filters.
-I have found through personal experience that when you try and save some money now and purchase the cheap lame item, that you end up paying more in the long run.
-Filters is not an item where you want to go to B&H, type in "neutral density filters" and then select the "Price: Low to High" option and buy the $10 General Brand filter.
+Do not purchase poor quality filters.
+I have found through personal experience that when you try and save some money now and purchase the generiec item, that you end up paying more in the long run.
+Filters are not items where you want to go to B&H, type in "neutral density filters" and then select the "Price: Low to High" option and buy the $10 General Brand filter.
 Don't do it.
-You'll end up eventually buying the right thing and then you'll have spent more, while having used lame gear in the meantime.
-This could be true with most gear.
+You'll end up eventually buying the right thing and then you'll have spent more, while having used inferior gear in the meantime.
+This could be true and said with most gear.
+It’s better to have less gear of higher quality than more gear of inferior quality.

 Filters You Want to Have

 Whether you dedicate your entire photographic path to long exposures like I have, or not - it is worth understanding how a couple of simple tools can open an entire world of creative possibilities.
 I strongly believe every landscape photographer should have these basic tools and know how to get themselves to any shutter speed they may want to achieve and understanding the myriad of reasons as to Why.
-Also, I believe teaching "exposure" in terms of seconds or minutes, as opposed to fractions-of-a-second, really hits-home the entire concept of exposure and "stops", leading to a better overall understanding of creative exposure.
+We discuss this in the workshop.
+Also, I believe teaching "exposure" in terms of seconds or minutes, as opposed to fractions of a second, really hits home the entire concept of exposure and Stops, leading to a better overall understanding of creative exposure.
 Therefore, you are going to want to have at least three ND filters: a 3-Stop, 6-Stop, and 10-Stop ND.

-As of this last year, I now recommend only one company for ALL of your filter needs - Breakthrough Photography filters.
-They claim to make "the world's sharpest and most color neutral ND filter", and I agree!
-I started using their products a year ago after hearing about them from one of my workshop participants.
-With claims like that and a 300-day return policy, I figured I had to give them a try.
+As of 2018, I recommend only one company for ALL of your filter needs - Breakthrough Photography filters.
+They claim to make "the world's sharpest and most color neutral ND filter", and after purchasing their filters and testing them and trying them in the field, I believe this to be true.
 They won me over after one shoot!
 I did some short simple tests against Lee filters, and Formatt Hi-Tech filters and it was obvious that their product resulted in better image files, and they were much more enjoyable to use.
-They are designed and crafted with much greater care than any other filters on the market that I have used.
-And, they really don't cost any extra!
-So jump into the deep end without worry - they make great products, have excellent customer service, and are innovating!
+They are designed and crafted with much greater care than any other filters on the market that I have used, and their pricing is really quite fair.
+You are not paying a premium for this great quality!
+They make great products, have excellent customer service, and are innovating!
 There's lots to like with them.

 Circular vs. Rectangular vs. Magnetic